Here you will find the answers to the most frequently asked questions about Cadbury. Click a question below to reveal the answer.

 Although the recipe and ingredients for our chocolates are always controlled to tight recipe standards, on occasions ingredients are sourced from different areas, and milk particularly can taste differently when bought from different areas of the country.

 Chocolate recipes and textures are different.
-For instance a bar of Cadbury Dairy Milk tastes quite different to a Flake or a Wispa because they have different recipes.
+For instance, a bar of Cadbury Dairy Milk tastes quite different to a Flake because they have different recipes.

 What is the purpose of the Cadbury website?

-The Cadbury website provides a variety of information about the world of chocolate and Cadbury's vital role in that everpopular market.
-It has attracted millions of visitors since its launch in March 1996.
+The Cadbury website provides a variety of information about the world of chocolate and Cadbury's vital role in that ever-popular market.

 Although the Cadbury site is a popular stop for Internet surfers, it was not designed as a promotional tool for its brands but rather as an educational and informative source for interested surfers from educational establishments to chocolate-loving members of the public.

-The aims of Cadbury.co.uk are to provide a safe, fun and interesting environment for individuals and families alike.
+The aim of the Cadbury website is to provide a safe, fun and interesting environment for individuals and families alike.

 How should I melt chocolate?